louisXW/PODS/docs/html/_sources/tutorials/parallelization.rst.txt

 **iterid** and **simid** are used both in the main string of the algrithom and in the objective funciton evaluations to modify simualtion files, launch simuation executation, connect the each subprocess with main string of algorithm

-The parallel controller used in opdelft is the multiprocesisng.pool() function in python.
+The parallel controller used in PODS is the multiprocesisng.pool() function in python.

    .. code-block:: python